-You are currently viewing Bustard species from common to rare in East Africa
+You are currently viewing Bustards rare and common and Ostriches in East Africa

 Denham's Bustard is one of the rare species.
 Photo by Lorenzo Barelli

-Bustards – Ordnung Otidiformes are large birds.
+Members of the order Otidiformes are large birds.
 They feed on the ground but all can fly even the heaviest bird on land the Kori Bustard.
 Males can reach around 20 kg.
 They live in savanna and dry bush land.
-They are opportunistic feeders and eat fruits, herbs, seeds, fruits, invertebraetes, small reptiles and rodents.
-There are currently world wide 26 recognized species
+They are opportunistic feeders and eat fruits, herbs, seeds, fruits, invertebrates, small reptiles and rodents.
+Currently there are world wide 26 recognized species.

 The nest is built on the ground exposing them to predators.
 The female lays 3 – 5 dark speckled eggs.
 The mating display is amazing.
-In flight they show their long fingered wing tips.
+In flight they show their long fingered wing tips and make funny sounds.

 Having evolved around 30 Mio years ago either in East or Southern Africa from where they dispersed makes them an old order.
 Some species got extinct.
 A number of current species are near threatened or threatened due to loss of habitat.
 Some species are quite common, others rare and need to be found with patience and luck.